 Group Dynamics

-The groups dynamics project aims to understand the (co-)evolution of social networks and/or individual changes when small groups are considered.
+The group dynamics project aims to understand the (co-)evolution of social networks and/or individual changes when groups are considered.

 SNA-SES